Stuycs-K/finalprojectapcs-5-ou-jiefeng-young-sophia/DEVLOG-Jiefeng.md

 - Finished editing draw and deathScreen.
 Bombs now appear one a time over a span of 3 seconds: 30 minutes
 - Added a dark red circle to the sprite of the bomb: 5 minutes
 - Fixed a bug with frameRate where the frameRate is not reset to the default value after a game, causing scenarios where the game appears to be lagging: 2 minutes
+- Added a sunflower to the main menu (this was not worth the effort required): 1 hour
+- Fixed a bug with draw and keyPressed where if the bombs are drawing when resetting the board, the bombs continue drawing on the main menu, added isDrawing varible to fix this: 10 minutes